Basic Data Types

 marshalling info and so on.
 KurrentDB allows you to store a separate byte array containing this information to keep data

 and metadata separate.
-These extra bytes are stored in a ByteVector
+These extra bytes are stored in a ByteVector field of EventData called metadata.

 ContentType